Look, Focus, Act: Efficient and Robust Robot Learning via Human Gaze and Foveated Vision Transformers: Introduction

-To incorporate gaze into robot learning, one promising avenue is the growing use of Virtual Reality (VR) headsets for collecting demonstrations in imitation learning \cite{chuang2024active, cheng2024open}.
-Modern VR headsets often feature built-in eye-tracking capabilities, enabling the simultaneous recording of gaze data and robot demonstrations.
+To incorporate gaze into IL, one can leverage increasingly popular Virtual Reality (VR) headsets for collecting demonstrations \cite{chuang2024active, cheng2024open}.
+Modern VR headsets often feature built-in eye-tracking capabilities, allowing simultaneous recording of gaze data and robot demonstrations.
 Capturing gaze data alongside motor actions offers valuable supervision, providing insights into where to focus attention.
-By learning not only from a demonstrator’s actions but also from their visual attention to the scene, we can take steps toward developing robotic vision systems that more closely emulate humans.
+By learning not only from a demonstrator’s actions but also from their visual attention, we can take steps toward developing robotic vision systems that more closely emulate human visual efficiency and potentially human-level dexterity.

-This also motivates a shift in how we design visual processing systems for robotic learning.
-Rather than encoding entire images uniformly, we argue that successful task execution could simply rely on attending to a few key regions of interest just as humans do.
+This also motivates a shift in how we design visual processing systems for robot learning.
+Rather than encoding entire images uniformly, we show that successful task execution can simply rely on attending to a few key regions of interest.
 This is particularly relevant for Vision Transformers (ViTs)~\cite{dosovitskiy2020image}, which are widely used in robot learning due to their strong capabilities in visual representation learning \cite{oquab2023dinov2, cheng2024open, lin2024data, xia2024cage}.
-Unlike convolutional networks, Vision Transformers (ViTs) compute relationships between all spatial tokens using self-attention, leading to higher computational costs.
-However, their token-based architecture does not impose a fixed spatial structure, making them well-suited to incorporate concepts from foveated vision.
+ViTs are costly since they compute pairwise interactions among all spatial tokens using self attention, which yields $O(N^2)$ complexity in the number of tokens.
+At the same time, the token-based and spatially agnostic design that incurs this cost makes ViTs well suited to foveated vision, because token density and attention can be concentrated near the fixation point and sparsified in the periphery.
+We hypothesize that by conditioning tokenization and attention on gaze, which presumably points to the most task-relevant part of the image, we can preserve, or even improve, performance while reducing computational load.

-Despite the biological relevance of gaze and foveation and the increasing accessibility of eye-tracking technology, their integration into robot learning frameworks remains limited.
-To address this gap, we propose a system that combines recent advances in imitation learning and foveated visual processing illustrated in Fig.~\ref{fig:av-aloha}.
+Despite the biological relevance of gaze and foveation and the increasing accessibility of eye-tracking, their integration into robot learning remains limited.
+To address this gap, we propose a system that combines recent advances in IL and foveated visual processing as illustrated in Fig.~\ref{fig:av-aloha}.